28 More details about hypothesis testing

 • Hypotheses always concern a population parameter.

-• Null hypothesis always have the form 'no difference, no change, no relationship'.
+• Null hypothesis always have the form 'no difference, no change, no relationship' (i.e., sampling variation explains the discrepancy between the values of the parameter and statistic).

 • Null hypotheses always contain an 'equals'.

-When the sampling distribution is described by a normal distribution, the mean of the normal distribution is the parameter value given in the assumption (\(H_0\)), and the standard deviation of the normal distribution is called the standard error.
-In some cases, the sample statistic does not have a normal distribution, but a quantity easily derived from the sample statistic does have a normal distribution (for example, for odds ratios9 in Chap.
-35).
+When the sampling distribution is described by a normal distribution, the mean of the normal distribution (the sampling mean) is the parameter value given in the assumption (\(H_0\)), and the standard deviation of the normal distribution is called the standard error.
+However, not all sampling distributions are normal distributions.

-The variation in the sampling distribution (as measured by the standard error) depend on the sample size.
-For example, in one roll of a die, rolling a , and hence finding a sample proportion of \(\hat{p} = 1\), is not unreasonable.
-However, in \(20\ 000\) rolls, a sample proportion of \(\hat{p} = 1\) would be incredibly unlikely for a fair die.
+The variation in the sampling distribution (as measured by the standard error) depends on the sample size.
+For example, suppose \(p\) is defined as the probability of rolling a on a die.
+In one roll, finding a sample proportion of \(\hat{p} = 1\), is not unreasonable.
+However, in \(20\,000\) rolls, a sample proportion of \(\hat{p} = 1\) would be incredibly unlikely for a fair die.

 • If the quantity that varies is an individual observation \(x\), the measure of variation is the standard deviation of the individual observations.

-• If the quantity that varies is a sample statistic, the measure of variation is a standard error, which measures the variation in the sample statistic.
+• If the quantity that varies is a sample statistic, the measure of variation is a standard error, which measures the variation in a sample statistic.

-When testing means, the test statistic is a \(t\)-score if the measure of variation use a sample standard deviation.
+When conducting hypothesis tests about means, the test statistic is a \(t\)-score if the measure of variation uses a sample standard deviation.

 A lower-case \(p\) or upper-case \(P\) can be used to denote a \(P\)-value.
 We use an upper-case \(P\), since we use \(p\) to denote a population proportion.

-More accurate estimates of the \(P\)-value can be found using tables.
-For precise \(P\)-values, use the \(P\)-values from software output.
+More accurate approximations of the \(P\)-value can be found using tables.
+For more precise \(P\)-values, use the \(P\)-values from software output.

 Conclusion are always about the parameters. \(P\)-values tell us about the unknown parameters, based on what we observed from one of the many possible values of the statistic.

-A 'big' \(P\)-values mean that the sample statistic (i.e., \(\bar{p}\)) could reasonably have occurred through sampling variation in one of the many possible samples, if the assumption made about the parameter (stated in \(H_0\)) was true.
-A 'small' \(P\)-values mean that the sample statistic (i.e., \(\hat{p}\)) is unlikely to have occurred through sampling variation in one of the many possible samples, if the assumption made about the parameter (stated in \(H_0\)) was true.
+A 'big' \(P\)-value means that the sample statistic (such as \(\hat{p}\)) could reasonably have occurred through sampling variation in one of the many possible samples, if the assumption made about the parameter (stated in \(H_0\)) was true.
+A 'small' \(P\)-value means that the sample statistic (such as \(\hat{p}\)) is unlikely to have occurred through sampling variation in one of the many possible samples, if the assumption made about the parameter (stated in \(H_0\)) was true.
+'Small' \(P\)-values provide persuasive evidence to support the alternative hypothesis.

-Commonly, a \(P\)-value smaller than \(5\)% is considered 'small', but this is arbitrary and sometimes the threshold is discipline-dependent.
-More reasonably, \(P\)-values should be interpreted as giving varying degrees of evidence in support of the alternative hypothesis (Table 32.1), but these are only guidelines.
+Commonly, a \(P\)-value smaller than \(5\)% (or \(0.05\)) is considered 'small' but this is arbitrary, and sometimes the threshold is discipline-dependent.
+More reasonably, \(P\)-values should be interpreted as giving varying degrees of evidence in support of the alternative hypothesis (Table 28.1), but these too are only guidelines.

 If the \(P\)-value is...
 Write the conclusion as...